 OMT data is published according to country groups based on present day membership.
 Examples of country groupings are the Organisation for Economic Co-operation and Development (OECD), Asia-Pacific Economic Cooperation (APEC), and the Association of Southeast Asian Network (ASEAN).
 If the members of a group change, the data for that group is revised back to the start of the series.

 When other classifications used to publish OMT data change, such as the New Zealand Harmonised System Classification, existing data will not be amended.

 Revisions due to errors in published data are uncommon.
 Statistics NZ will consider revising the data only if it results in a substantial change to the chapter-level aggregate data.

 Find out about changes to trade data in our monthly information releases

 We publish updates to previous trade statistics in each monthly OMT information release.
 Individual amendments are not highlighted and are simply incorporated into the next release.
 Any revisions due to classification changes or errors in previously published data will usually occur at the same time as the regular monthly release of OMT data.
 These will be highlighted in the information release.

 Since 1 August 1997, exports are compiled by date of export, that is, when they leave the country.
 Before August 1997, exports were generally compiled according to date of clearance by NZCS.
 This meant that some goods were allocated to the month following their actual month of export.
 Exports up to July 1997 that were not processed until August 1997 were assigned to the month of August 1997.

 Since 1 March 2004, NZCS has not allowed goods to be loaded for export until an export entry has been lodged and cleared.
 A study undertaken in 2001/02 indicated that unlodged export entries might account for between 1 and 3 percent of exports at that time.
 The change in NZCS processes may have reduced this undercoverage, although this has not been quantified.

-Crude oil imports – effects of timing of recording
+Imports – effects of timing of recording